Our privacy commitment

 - The Student Online Personal Information Protection Act

 - California AB 1584 — Privacy of Pupil Records: 3rd-Party Digital Storage & Education Software (California Education Code section 49073.1).

 Information collected through the Services may be transferred, stored, and processed in Canada and the United States or any other country where we, or affiliates, or our processors maintain offices, which may not provide the same level of protection for your personal information as your country, state, or province of residence, in which case it will be subject to and may be available to the government under the laws of that jurisdiction, including law enforcement, regulatory, and national security authorities.

 We retain your personal information for as long as we have a relationship with you, although we retain the right to delete User accounts after a period of inactivity.
 After our relationship has ended, we also may retain your personal information for as long as required by law or to investigate or defend against potential legal claims.

 9. How to contact us

-If you have questions or concerns regarding the way in which your personal information has been used, please contact us at email@example.com, sending a ticket in to our customer support team, or by mail at 226 Wyecroft Rd., Oakville, ON, L6K 3X7 or call us at 1 866 585 4655.
+If you have questions or concerns regarding the way in which your personal information has been used, please contact our privacy officer at email@example.com, send a ticket in to our customer support team, contact us by mail at 226 Wyecroft Rd., Oakville, ON, L6K 3X7, or call us at 1 866 585 4655.